 MOPA has a long history of presenting unique and compelling films.
 Films screenings are often presented in support of the Museum’s exhibitions or in collaboration with a community partner.
 All films take place in MOPA’s Joan and Irwin Jacobs Theater.
 For more information, check out our calendar to see upcoming programs or visit our film page to learn more about the different types of film programs offered at MOPA.

 The SEPIA Initiative is a series of exciting new programming offered for senior citizens.
 The initiative encourages seniors to be engaged with art and their community by promoting art-based dialog and opportunities to create photographic images.
 All programs for the SEPIA Initiative are free of cost to the organizations and participants.

 The SEPIA Initiative includes:

-Funding for the initiative is provided by the Metlife Foundation and the James Irvine Foundation.
-For questions or to schedule a senior group for a SEPIA program, contact Priscilla at 619.238.7559 X236 or firstname.lastname@example.org.
+Funding for the initiative is provided by the National Endowment for the Arts and Institute of Museum and Library Services, City of San Diego Commission for Arts & Culture, County of San Diego Neighborhood Reinvestment Program, and May and Stanley Smith Charitable Trust.
+For questions or to schedule a senior group for a SEPIA program, contact Kevin at 619.238.7559 X225 or email@example.com.